trek-view/basecamp/_posts/2022-01-28-gopro-camera-modes-metadata-tests.md

 This can be useful to know should you want to make further modification to the imagery in stitching and post-processing (e.g. altering colour balance).

-## Test cases
+## Dive into our test cases for yourself

-One of the most important parts of any software release is testing, making sure the app works as expected.
+One of the most important parts of any software release is testing to make sure it works as expected.

 In order to do this, we've created content from each mode available on GoPro cameras; Fusion, MAX, and the HERO 10.
+Some of which are referenced in this post.

-All our test cases for the above are released under CC BY 4.0 license.
+All our test files (and indeed all our imagery) are released under a CC BY 4.0 license.

 [You can find the download links to all our samples (including the ones used in this post) in our Guides](https://guides.trekview.org/explorer/developer-docs/sequences/capture).